SpenceKonde/megaTinyCore/megaavr/libraries/Event/README.md

 The TCD events are async and **based on the TCD clock** *which may be faster than the peripheral clock*.
 If for example, you are feeding it to a CCL with the synchronizer enabled, events can be missed (this is considerably more concerning on the Dx-series parts, where the TCD has a PLL that can guarantee it is running faster than the system clock!)
 RTC events are async pulse events, but they are based on the RTC clock domain, which is typically hundreds of times slower than the main clock.
 While the analog comparator generators are available on every async channel, they are not interchangible; they have different numerical values on each one!
 There is a general appearance of the designers having made a few poor decisions, but not having had the time to correct them prior to release resulting in all this weirdness.
-This is supported by the fact that the megaAVR 0-series and all other chips released since have had an almost identical even system, to eachother, and different from the tiny 0/1-series.
+This is supported by the fact that the megaAVR 0-series and all other chips released since have had an almost identical even system, to each other, and different from the tiny 0/1-series.

 #### 2-series
 On the 2-series parts, they put a synchronizer onto each channel, making it into two subchannels, a sync and async one, which is completely transparent to the user.
 The channels are far more flexible; like all other parts with an event system except the 0/1-series, only the port pins, and which set of taps off the PIT it gets are different between event channels.
 And they are delivered in pairs as they should be.
 Unlike, for example, the Dx-series, the event channels wrap around (the Dx-series has a number of channels that have no pin generators!)